katrja/anagramChecker/README.md

 Anagram definition was taken from https://en.wikipedia.org/wiki/Anagram.

 As a given requirement, I considered to accept text with numbers and special cherecters, but they are ignored during comparison.
-UI is a simple JSP page, it has 2 inputs (not blank and less than 200 symbols) and click” Submit" button.
+UI is a simple JSP page, it has 2 inputs (not blank and less than 200 symbols, at least one letter considred as word) and click” Submit" button.
 Result will be shown below the form.

 Used technologies:
  - Java 17
  - Spring Boot 3.0.1 framework

 This app is running in Docker container.

 How to run/test it: